 Bulgasari has a physical shield which helps it survive under heavy fire.
 But it (of course!) can also dash to quickly retreat from a sticky situation.
 Or get into one.

-After watching people play Dash robots on a test server, many expressed some concerns on their place in the game.
+After watching people play Dash robots on a test server, many expressed some concerns about their place in the game.
 Let’s address these.

 Where are these three class-wise?